Master of Science

 indicate which option they prefer in the application for admission.

-The Course work M.S.
-(CW MS).
+The Open Choice M.S.
+(OC MS).
 This program is designed for students

-preparation for a career in the Biological Sciences.
-The degree
+for making future career choices in the Biological Sciences.
+The

-higher, and can be done either full-time or part-time.
-Applications
+can be done either full-time or part-time.
+Applications for the OC

-for the M.S. coursework program are accepted for fall or spring
+MS program are accepted for fall or spring semester, and OC M S

-university.
-See the Frequently Asked Questions section for more
+See the Frequently Asked Questions section for more information on

 The Thesis M.S.
 (Th MS).
 This program is designed for students who